 Extra copies of certificates may be ordered from the PMC Office at a cost of 50p each.
 A stamped self-addressed A5 envelope is required otherwise a handling charge of £1.50 will be requested before the certificate(s) are posted.
 Please do not send cheque payments for less than £3; postage stamps can be substituted for such amounts.

-The deadline for Tally Sheets and Feedback Forms is in the first week of December - the actual date is provided in the Instructions that go out with the PMC packs.
+The deadline for results submission is the first week of December - the actual date is provided in the Instructions that go out with the PMC packs.
 Results received after this date may well result in high-scoring pupils not being invited to take the PMC Bonus Round the following February.

 The Bonus Round takes place on the Wednesday of the first week in February - see the Instructions for the date.
 Pupils who score 19 or more are not automatically invited to take the PMC Finals in February.
 The invitations depend on how many pupils score 19, 20, 21, 22, 23, 24 and 25. .
 It is generally only 1-2% of the participants who are invited to take part, so don't be disappointed if nobody from your school is included.